bonitasoft/bonita-doc/md/widgets.md

 You can customize default display for zebra-striping or bordered.
 Here is an example to explain you how to customize default zebra styling.

 This styling can be done in the theme.css file in Bonita Studio part to customize **all** the tables.
-You need to use this following css selector:
+You need to use the following css selector:

     ```
     .table-striped > tbody > tr:nth-of-type(odd) {